Dog Eye Discharge Home Remedies [Home Care Guide]

 • Tick-borne diseases such as canine ehrlichiosis and Lyme disease

-• Cherry eye, is a rare ailment where your pup's third (and often hidden eyelid) becomes enlarged
+• Cherry eye, a rare ailment where your pup's third eyelid becomes enlarged

 Eye Infection Discharge

-If your pup is producing yellow or green eye discharge, this can be a sign of an infection.
+If your pup is producing yellow or green eye discharge, this can be a sign of an eye infection.
 Eye redness and visible discomfort typically accompany green or yellow eye discharge.
-Sometimes, eye infections are the central issue, but many times yellow or green discharge is a result of another ailment such as dry eyes.
+Sometimes, dog eye infections are the central issue, but many times yellow or green discharge is a result of another ailment such as dry eye.

 Related Illnesses or Infections

-In some cases, yellow or green discharge that appears to be from an eye infection is actually a sign of infections or illnesses within the respiratory tract, nervous system, and other parts of the body.
+In some cases, yellow or green discharge that appears to be from a dog eye infection is actually a sign of infections or illnesses within the respiratory tract, nervous system, and other parts of the body.

 Dry Eye

-Dry eye, also known as keratoconjunctivitis sicca (KCS) is a condition that occurs when a dog’s immune system assaults and damages tear glands.
+Dry eye, also known as keratoconjunctivitis sicca (KCS), occurs when a dog’s immune system attacks and damages tear glands.
 Tears produce much-needed moisture for your pup's eyes to function properly.
 If there are fewer tears, your dog's body will produce mucus in an attempt to lubricate the eye.

-The overproduction of mucus then leads to red and often painful eyes that can develop ulcers.
-If dry eye is left untreated, your pup can become blind.
-If there is gray or white mucus amassing around your pup's eyes, your veterinarian can perform a “Schirmer Tear Test.”
-This procedure is used to discern KCS from other diseases.
+The overproduction of mucus can lead to red and often painful eyes, and if left untreated, can cause blindness.
+If there is gray or white mucus accumulating around your pup's eyes, your veterinarian can perform a “Schirmer Tear Test” to discern KCS from other diseases.
+Treatment may involve eye drop medication or topical medication.

 Red Eye

-Conjunctivitis (often called pink or red eye) may cause eye discharge in your pup as well.
-Conjunctivitis refers to the inflammation of the conjunctiva.
-This is a thin mucous membrane that covers the eye.
-Another condition that can cause eye discharge is uveitis.
-This refers to the inflammation of the interior portion of the eye.
+Conjunctivitis (often called pink eye or red eye) may cause eye discharge in your pup as well.
+Conjunctivitis refers to the inflammation of the conjunctiva, a thin mucous membrane that covers the eye but there's a lot of home remedies for dog conjunctivitis.
+Another condition that can cause eye discharge is uveitis, which refers to inflammation of the inner structures of the eye.

 There are two types of conjunctivitis in dogs.
-Infectious conjunctivitis, or pink eye, which is caused by a viral or bacterial infection.
-Infectious conjunctivitis is rare.
-Non-infectious conjunctivitis is much more common and can be caused by allergies.
+Infectious conjunctivitis, or pink eye, is caused by a viral or bacterial infection and is rare.
+Non-infectious conjunctivitis, which is much more common, can be caused by allergies.

 Genetic Predisposition (Brachycephalic Breeds)

-Eye discharge may not be the only sign of an eye infection.
-It is possible that you have a crafty pup that is able to clean its eyes fairly well before you spot any discharge.
-Because of this, attentive owners should also be cautious of:
+Eye discharge may not be the only sign of a dog eye infection.
+It is possible that your pup cleans their eyes well before you spot any discharge.
+Because of this, attentive dog owners should also watch for:

 • Pawing at the eye